ZZP12/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

 The definition of clustering coefficient can also be generalized for weighted networks as follows.
 Suppose that w_ij is the weight of the edge between nodes i and j.

-First, in weighted networks, instead of the degree of a node we often talk about its “strength”, defined as the sum of all weights of the node’s connections:
+First, in weighted networks, instead of the degree of a node we often talk about its __“strength”__, defined as the sum of all weights of the node’s connections:

 ![M2L05_03](imgs/M2L05_03.png)